not-a-cowfr/equinix/docs/manual/preface.md

 ## Prerequisites {#prerequisites}

-Before using Nixcord, you should have:
+Before using equinix, you should have:

 - A working Nix installation (either standalone Nix or NixOS)
 - Home Manager set up and configured